Sleeping Dogs (1977 film)

-A political thriller with action film elements, it follows the lead character "Smith" (Neill) as New Zealand plunges into a police state as a fascist government institutes martial law after industrial disputes flare into violence.
+A political thriller with action film elements, it follows the lead man alone character "Smith" (Neill) as New Zealand plunges into a police state as a fascist government institutes martial law after industrial disputes flare into violence.
 Smith gets caught between the special police and a growing resistance movement, and reluctantly becomes involved.
-Often named one of the best New Zealand films of all time, it is considered a classic and a landmark in the new wave of New Zealand cinema that has flourished from the 1970s onward.
+Often named one of the best New Zealand films of all time, it is considered a classic and a landmark in the new wave of New Zealand cinema that flourished in the 1970s and 80s.

 Plot

-Following the break-up of his marriage caused by his wife's affair with another man named Bullen, Smith arranges to live on the Coromandel Peninsula on an island owned by a Maori tribe.
+Following the break-up of his marriage caused by his wife's affair with another man named Bullen, Smith arranges to live on the Coromandel Peninsula on an island owned by a Māori tribe.
 Meanwhile, political tension escalates as an oil embargo leaves the country in an energy crisis.
 Tension boils over into a civil war and guerrilla activity.
 However, Smith and his dog enjoy peaceful island life, having little interaction with the rest of society.

-Smith's idyllic life is shattered when a bomb is exploded in a nearby town, and police arrive on his island to arrest him and search for illegal weapons.
+Smith's idyllic life is shattered when a bomb explodes in a nearby town, and police arrive on his island to arrest him and search for illegal weapons.
 After they find a cache of explosives that Smith had been unaware of, he is taken to a police station, where he is imprisoned, interrogated, and tortured.
 The dog is last seen swimming after the boat in which Smith is being taken away.
-Smith recognizes one policeman as a former schoolmate, Jesperson, who then takes over the interrogation.
+Smith recognises one policeman as a former schoolmate, Jesperson, who then takes over the interrogation.
 Jesperson reveals that the government regard Smith as a key leader of the guerillas and offers expulsion from New Zealand in return for a confession, or alternatively trial by a military tribunal with a likely death sentence.

 During a prison transfer, Smith deliberately forces himself to vomit to confuse his captors, and escapes.
 He then flees the city, finding work at a small campground.
 Happy to be outside the civil war again, Smith blends in until a US Army unit arrives and takes over the campground.
 Smith clashes with Willoughby, the commander of the US forces, who suspects Smith of being a rebel sympathiser.
 The arrival of Bullen, who is now a senior leader of the underground guerrilla movement, complicates matters further.
 As the US forces capture and kill more rebels, Smith is unwillingly drawn into participating in an attack on the military unit by Bullen.

 Fleeing the scene of the successful attack, Smith and Bullen are pursued by government forces and cornered in a nearby forest.
 After government forces surround the guerrillas and bomb their encampment, Smith and Bullen escape, only to be cornered by Jesperson and his elite squad.
 After Bullen is fatally wounded, Smith – wishing an end to what is happening – deliberately provokes Jesperson into shooting him.